-Time clock conversion means converting your employees’ hours and minutes into decimals—in order to calculate their salaries.
-Here's a calculator you can use to do just that.
-Just enter the values from employees’ time cards on the left to get the decimal hours on the right.
+Time clock conversion means converting your employees’ work hours and minutes into decimals—in order to calculate their salaries.
+Here's an hours calculator you can use to do just that.
+Just enter times from your employees’ time cards on the left to get the decimal hours on the right.

 Time Clock Conversion Calculator